SOCIETY

 Besides the ideological aspects, the program includes significant sections on practical matters, such as family finances (e.g., budgeting, borrowing and investing) and legal issues (e.g., the Constitution, Family Code and commissioner for children’s rights).

 It also covers state support for families, including family capital, preferential mortgages and the Stalin-era “mother heroine” award – the honorary title introduced in 1944 for women raising 10 or more children, which was abandoned after the collapse of the Soviet Union and reintroduced by presidential decree in August 2022.
-The preferential mortgage program for families with small children was, however, terminated in the summer of 2024, as Russian banks could not afford it.
+The preferential mortgage program for families with small children was, however, limited in the summer of 2024, as Russian banks struggled to afford it.
 So, it seems that the Family Studies curriculum will have been revised before even being implemented.

 “For a course that bills itself as being primarily about values, Family Studies devotes a surprising amount of attention to family property transactions and inheritance rights.”